-We chose the Home Edition of Windows 10 because the Professional Edition doesn’t offer any extra perks to gamers.
-If you do a lot of office-type work on your PC, you might want to consider an upgrade, but otherwise the Home Edition of Windows 10 does everything you need.
-We did choose the 64-bit operating system over the 32-bit version, since the 32-bit version wouldn’t get the most out of our hardware.
+We chose the 64-bit Home Edition of Windows 10 because the Professional Edition doesn’t offer any extra perks to gamers.
+If you do a lot of office-type work on your PC, you might want to consider an upgrade, but otherwise, the Home Edition of Windows 10 does everything you need.

-We’ve linked to the USB drive install of Windows because it’s compatible with our build and doesn’t require a disc drive.
-If you’re adding a disc drive to your PC, you can also buy the DVD install, but there’s really no benefit to not using the flash drive.
+The link above will lead you to the USB drive install of Windows because it’s compatible with our build and doesn’t require a disc drive.
+If you’re adding a disc drive to your PC, you can also buy the DVD install, but there’s really no benefit to using a physical copy at this point.

-You may be asking yourself why you’re buying an expensive operating system for your $400 gaming PC.
-There are two reasons to choose Microsoft Windows:
+You may be wondering why we’re recommending an expensive operating system for your $400 gaming PC.
+There are two main reasons to choose Microsoft Windows:

 - It works.
-You install it and your computer runs.
+You install it, and your computer runs.
 You don’t have to run a C++ compiler every time you install a program.
-You don’t have to manually configure every last setting.
+You don’t have to configure every last setting manually.

 - Everyone writes software for it.
 All your favorite PC games run on Windows, and other apps are easy to find as well.